ZonaCZO/Military-system/README.md

 ---

-**PS:** if you see some russian words in code, i know about this, but i am lazy ass and i translate in other lang later.
+**PS:** if you see some russian words in code, i know about this but i am lazy ass and i will translate in other lang later.
+And if you have some questions, i can answer on ru, ua and eng languages.